talk2silicon/talk2n8n/README.md

 ## Features

-- 🤖 AI-powered workflow interaction through Slack
+- 🤖 AI-powered workflow interaction using Claude
-- 🔄 Automatic conversion of n8n workflows to LLM tools
+- 🔄 LLM-based workflow-to-tool conversion
 - 🔌 Simple webhook integration with n8n
-- 🧠 Uses Claude AI to understand and process requests
+- 🧠 Intelligent parameter extraction
-- ⚡ Asynchronous processing for time-consuming tasks
+- ⚡ Fast and reliable execution
-- 🔒 Secure handling of API keys and sensitive data
+- 🔒 Secure handling of API keys
-- 🌐 Easy deployment to cloud platforms

 ## Architecture

 The n8n AI Agent uses a clean, modular architecture with the following components:

 1. **N8nClient**: Communicates with the n8n API to fetch workflows and trigger webhooks
-2. **LLM-powered Workflow Analysis**: Uses Claude AI to analyze n8n workflows and extract tool definitions
-3. **ToolRegistry**: Manages the collection of tools extracted from n8n workflows
+2. **ToolService**: Manages workflow-to-tool conversion and execution using Claude AI
-4. **Agent**: Processes messages using LLM and executes selected tools
+3. **Agent**: Processes user requests and executes appropriate tools
-5. **SlackHandler**: Handles incoming Slack messages and routes them to the Agent

 ## Setup